 Abstract:

-In order to ensure the on-time delivery of machine tools produced in the machine tool mixed-flow assembly shop, a machine tool mixed-flow assembly line scheduling optimization method based on improved deep multi-intelligence reinforcement learning is proposed to address the problems of the solution quality of the minimum-delay production scheduling optimization model and the slow training speed.
-A mixed-flow assembly line scheduling optimization model is constructed with the objective of minimum delay time, and a decentralized and decentralized execution of double deep
+In order to ensure the on-time delivery of machine tools in mixed-flow assembly shops, a scheduling optimization method based on improved deep multi-agent reinforcement learning is proposed, aiming to to address the low solution quality and slow training speed in minimizing production delays.
+A scheduling optimization model for mixed-flow assembly lines is constructed with the objective of minimizing delay time, where double deep

-Q network (DDQN) intelligences is applied to learn the relationship between the production information and scheduling objectives.
-The framework adopts the strategy of centralized training and decentralized execution and uses the parameter sharing technology, which is able to deal with non-stationary problems in multi-intelligence reinforcement learning.
-Problems.
-On this basis, a recurrent neural network is used to manage variable-length state and action representations, giving the intelligences the ability to handle problems of arbitrary size.
+Q network (DDQN) agents with decentralized execution are applied to learn the relationship between production information and scheduling objectives.
+The framework adopts the strategies of centralized training and decentralized execution, utilizing parameter sharing to deal with the non-stationary problem in multi-agent reinforcement learning.
+On this basis, a recurrent neural network is used to manage variable-length state and action representations, enabling agents to handle problems of arbitrary scale.
 A global/local reward function is also introduced to solve the reward sparsity problem in the training process.
 The optimal parameter combinations are identified through ablation experiments.
-The numerical experimental results show that, compared with the standard test scheme, the present algorithm improves the goal attainment facet by 24.1% to 32.3% over the pre-improvement period, and the training speed is increased by 8.3%.
+Numerical experimental results show that, compared with the standard benchmarks, the proposed algorithm improves the average total delay of workpieces by 24.1% to 32.3% compared to before the improvement, and the training speed increased by 8.3% in terms of the achievement of the objective.